Topological Graph Neural Networks: : A Topological Graph Layer

 \subsection{Choosing an Embedding Function $\Psi$}

 The embedding function~$\Psi$ influences the resulting representation of the persistence diagrams calculated by our approach.
 It is therefore crucial to pick a class of functions that are sufficiently powerful to result in expressive representations of a persistence diagram~$\diagram$.
 We consider multiple types of embedding functions~$\Psi$, namely \begin{inparaenum}[(i)] \item a novel approach based on \texttt{DeepSets}~\citep{zaheer2017deepsets}, \item the \emph{rational hat} function introduced by \citet{hofer2019learning}, as well as \item the triangle point transformation, \item the Gaussian point transformation, and \item the line point transformation, \end{inparaenum} with the last three transformations being introduced in~\citet{Carriere20a}.
 Except for the deep sets approach, all of these transformations are \emph{local} in that they apply to a single point in a persistence diagram without taking the other points into account.
 These functions can therefore be decomposed as $\Psi^{(j)}\left(\diagram_1^{(j)}, \dots, \diagram_k^{(j)}\right) \big[v\big] = \widetilde{\Psi}^{(j)}\left(\diagram_1^{(j)}[v], \dots, \diagram_k^{(j)}[v]\right)$ for an index~$v$.
 By contrast, our novel deep sets approach uses \emph{all tuples} in the persistence diagrams to compute embeddings.
+In practice, we did not find a significant advantage of using any of the functions defined above; we thus treat them as a hyperparameter and refer to \autoref{sec:Structured-Based Graph Classification Extended} for a detailed analysis.